How to Build a Year Round Capsule Wardrobe: 20 Pieces

 17. The Minimalist Ribbed Top

-One garment that withstands the never-ending waves of fashion fads is the simple ribbed top.
+If there’s one piece that outlives fast fashion trends, it’s the ribbed top.
 Unlike the trendy, peacocking pieces, this minimalist top exudes the clean-lined, elegant aesthetic that never goes out of style.

 A great layering piece, the minimalist ribbed top can be worn across all seasons.
 Depending on its design, it can incorporate utilitarian, well-cut, or dressy elements.
-However, regardless of its style variations, the ribbed top harmonizes perfectly with blazers, coats, and jackets of all sorts, making it a must-have item for a year round capsule wardrobe.
+However, regardless of its style variations, the ribbed top harmonizes perfectly with blazers, coats, and jackets of all sorts, making it a must-have item for a capsule wardrobe for all seasons.

 18. The Leather Jacket

-The leather jacket is a quite an investment.
+A leather jacket is quite an investment.
 From hardware to fabric composition, there are many nuances that determine the item’s longevity.
-However, one thing’s for sure – this staple piece gives any outfit an interesting, androgynous twist.
+However, one thing’s for sure — this staple piece gives any outfit an interesting, androgynous twist.

 19. Ballet Flats